cdrclbrs/blog/_posts/2020-08-19-Deploy Centralized Ad Blocker.md

 ```sh
 curl -sSL https://install.pi-hole.net | bash
 ```
-note: Piping bash can bless you, if you prefer to look at the code, here is the script to clone the Git repo:
+note: Piping bash can bother you, if you prefer to look at the code, here is the script to clone the Git repo:

 ```sh
 git clone --depth 1 https://github.com/pi-hole/pi-hole.git Pi-hole